finn-chipp/Arrow-Text-Editor/README.md

 Text editor with gui for Linux systems.
 Super lightweight and easy to use.

+There are multiple versions of Arrow.
+Find notation and instructions here:

 To install (steps):

 1) Extract "arrow-text-editor-main" to Downloads